bearlike/Media-Library-Organiser/README.md

 # Media Library Organiser
 ###### `v1.1-a1` `No-GUI`
-A program that'll automatically rename and organise all your offline media files.
+A program that'll automatically bulk rename and organise your **Movie and TV-Shows Library** (ideal for maintaining your *xbmc* library).
+Movies and TV Shows are easily organized by your xbmc if they're given the right name.

 #### What's New !
 * `[UPDATE]` Uses **imDB** to retrieve the most relevent movie names.